Exeter-Diabetes/CPRD-Codelists/readme.md

 # Exeter Diabetes codelists
 CPRD Aurum codelists from the Exeter Diabetes team.
-All codelists are based on a November 2020 download of CPRD Aurum; later versions may include extra medcodes/prodcodes not included here.
+All codelists are based on an October 2020 extract of CPRD Aurum; later versions may include extra medcodes/prodcodes not included here.

+Our scripts which use these codelists and the below algorithms to define cohorts and pull in relevant biomarker/comorbidity/sociodemographic information from CPRD Aurum can be found in our [CPRD-Cohort-scripts repository](https://github.com/Exeter-Diabetes/CPRD-Cohort-scripts).

 &nbsp;